minio/docs/source/reference/minio-mc/mc-retention-set.rst

 modifying, or clearing retention settings for an object under legal hold has no effect until the legal hold either expires or is explicitly disabled.

-For more information on object legal holds, see :mc-cmd:`mc legalhold`.
+For more information on object legal holds, see :mc:`mc legalhold`.

 S3 Compatibility
 ~~~~~~~~~~~~~~~~